Mobile Menu

 It’s generally understood that somewhere in the history of the Dachshund breed, hundreds of years ago, it was crossed with some kind of spaniel to get the long haired-coat.

-Therefore, long-haired Dachshunds have some personality traits that are considered more spaniel-like.
+Because of this cross, long-haired Dachshunds have some personality traits that are considered more spaniel-like.

 Wire Haired Dachshund Personality